evarg-sys/Nasdaq_analysis/README.md

-# Nasdaq_analysis
 # Stylized Facts & Regime-Filtered Momentum

-A quantitative research project analysing 6 years of daily equity log returns (March 2020 – February 2026) and using empirical market properties to build a risk-aware momentum strategy.
+A quantitative research project analysing 6 years of daily Nasdaq log returns (March 2020 – February 2026) and using empirical market properties to build a risk-aware momentum strategy.

 ## Overview